dougtoppin/presentation-aws-cloudformation/PITCHME.md

 - What is CloudFormation
 - Why use it
+- Related tools
 - Where did it help me
 - Syntax
+- Nested stacks
-- Example
+- Examples
-- Lessons Learned
+- Lessons learned
 - Demo
 - Links